jzhang27143/tsne/README.md

 * Week of April 10th (Milestone report)

-    * Finish first implementation of t-SNE on CUDA (most likely with sub-optimal work allocation) and write milestone report.
+    * Implement a quad tree data structure (either from scratch or if an existing repo is usable) - Jason
+    * Integrate the quad tree with the t-SNE code so that gradient calculations include both attractive and repulsive forces - Vy
+    * At this point, the t-SNE implementation should be fully functional

 * Week of April 17th

+    * Benchmark our implementation at this point on Iris and MNIST - Jason
-    * Explore different work allocation policies to improve load balancing and benchmark speedups on Iris and MNIST datasets.
+    * Explore different work allocation policies to improve load balancing - Jason, Vy
+    * Implement utility to plot 2D embeddings for Iris and MNIST - Jason
+    * Impelment k-Means clustering on embeddings and measure accuracy - Vy

 * Week of April 23rd (Final report week)

-    * Finalize results and write the final report.
+    * Finalize results and write the final report - Jason, Vy

 ## References
 [1] L. Van Der Maaten.
 2014.
 Accelerating t-SNE using tree-based algorithms.
 J. Mach.
 Learn.
 Res.
 15, 3221–3245.